 The scope of Women’s Health Physiotherapy can cover a range of health issues and at Winchester Spine Centre our chartered physiotherapists Nicky Hodgkinson and Katie Peters are experienced in the treatment of;

 Back and pelvic pain in pregnancy

 Pregnancy is a great time of change in your body, some women sail through and others it’s not so easy.
-Both Nicky and Katie have 20 years experience in treating and helping women through these changes (they’ve also experienced this themselves through 6 pregnancies between them!).
+Nicky Hodgkinson has 20 years experience in treating and helping women through these changes (she’s also experienced this herself through 3 pregnancies!).
 So don’t struggle through your pregnancy and enjoy it!

 We treat/help you to manage:

 - Pelvic girdle pain (previously known as SPD)

 - Carpal tunnel syndrome (pins and needles in hands)